TeriTeriLikeYumi/Hybrid-Encryption/install.md

 # Installation Guide

-Follow these steps to set up and run the encryption and decryption system.
+Follow these steps to set up and run the Hybrid Encryption system.

 ## 1. Install Required Libraries